nf-core/setup-nextflow/README.md

 A boolean deciding whether to download the "all versions" distribution of Nextflow.
 May be useful for running tests against multiple versions downstream.

-### `token`

-> **default: `${{ secrets.GITHUB_TOKEN }}`**

-> **:warning: This really shouldn't be changed.
-If you think this will fix a workflow problem, triple-check everything else first. :warning:**

-This action locates the releases based upon the GitHub API, and requires an access token.
-The default token provided with all GitHub actions should be sufficient for all use cases on GitHub.
-Valid reasons to change this:

-- GitHub Enterprise server (and only under some configurations)
-- Testing workflows locally with [act](https://github.com/nektos/act)

 ## Outputs

 There are no outputs from this action.